Shasta Secondary Home School

 How does Shasta Secondary Home School spend its money?

 Shasta Secondary Home School directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Shasta Secondary Home School tax-deductible?